 Blog Header zum Beitrag über das Restaurant Jacobi.

-Fine Dining in Freiburg: Chris and Lina from the Jacobi Restaurant Introduce Themselves
+Fine Dining in Freiburg: Chris and Lina from Jacobi Restaurant

-Steffen Disch from Kuro Mori introduces himself Reading Fine Dining in Freiburg: Chris and Lina from the Jacobi Restaurant Introduce Themselves 9 minutes Next Indie Roasters import organic coffee directly from India
+Steffen Disch from Kuro Mori Reading Fine Dining in Freiburg: Chris and Lina from Jacobi Restaurant 9 minutes Next Indie Roasters Import Organic Coffee Directly from India

 While looking for their first apartment together, Christoph Kaiser and Lina Ory happened to come across an advertisement for a room on Herrenstrasse in Freiburg, Germany, in spring of 2022.
 Chris is a chef who learned and worked in a Michelin-awarded kitchen, Lina is a passionate hostess.
 They want to become self-employed and this advert is just right for them.
 The market in Freiburg is an almost hopeless case.
 Despite the lack of pictures of the property and a descriptive text that only reveals the number of square meters and a rough rental price, they arrange a viewing appointment.